DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

 - 6.2.2 Penetration testing
     - Penetration tests goes beyond vulnerability testing techniques because it actually attempts to exploit systems.
 In most organizations, senior management needs to approve penetration tests due to the risk to the organization and the potential impact of the test.
 In a small number of organizations, the service owner may be able to make this decision, but penetration tests often have broader impacts than a single service, meaning that senior management is the proper approval path.
-    - NIST defines the penetration testing process as consisting of four phases:
+    - NIST defines the penetration testing process as consisting of four phases: PIAR 🟡
-    - **planning**: includes agreement on the scope of the test and the rules of engagement
+    - 🚡**planning**: includes agreement on the scope of the test and the rules of engagement
         - ensures that both the testing team and management are in agreement about the nature of the test and that it is explicitly authorized
-    - **information gathering and discovery**: uses manual and automated tools to collect information about the target environment
+    - 🚡**information gathering and discovery**: uses manual and automated tools to collect information about the target environment
         - basic reconnaissance (website mapping)
         - network discovery
         - testers probe for system weaknesses using network, web and db vuln scans
-    - **attack**: seeks to use manual and automated exploit tools to attempt to defeat system security
+    - 🚡**attack**: seeks to use manual and automated exploit tools to attempt to defeat system security
         - step where pen testing goes beyond vuln scanning as vuln scans don’t attempt to actually exploit detected vulns
-    - **reporting**: summarizes the results of the pen testing and makes recommendations for improvements to system security
+    - 🚡**reporting**: summarizes the results of the pen testing and makes recommendations for improvements to system security
     - tests are normally categorized into three groups:
-        - **white-box penetration test**:
+        - 🔴**white-box penetration test (crystal)**:
             - provides the attackers with **detailed information** about the systems they target
             - this bypasses many of the reconnaissance steps that normally precede attacks, shortening the time of the attack and increasing the likelihood that it will find security flaws
             - these tests are sometimes called "**known environment**" tests
-        - **gray-box penetration test**:
+        - 🔴**gray-box penetration test**:
             - AKA **partial knowledge tests**, these are sometimes chosen to balance the advantages and disadvantages of white- and black-box penetration tests
             - this is particularly common when black-box results are desired but costs or time constraints mean that some knowledge is needed to complete the testing
             - these tests are sometimes called "**partially known environment**" tests
-        - **black-box penetration test**:
+        - 🔴**black-box penetration test**:
             - does not provide attackers with any information prior to the attack
             - this simulates an external attacker trying to gain access to information about the business and technical environment before engaging in an attack
             - these tests are sometimes called "**unknown environment**" tests